-- (a) For solicitations under Federal Acquisition Service's Special Order Program, insert a provision substantially the same as the provision at 552.217-70, Evaluation of Options, if both of the following conditions apply: - (1) The solicitation contains an option to extend the term of the contract. - (2) The contract will be fixed price and contain an economic price adjustment clause. - (b) Insert the provision at 552.217-71, Notice Regarding Option(s), or a similar provision, in solicitations that include an option for increased quantities of supplies or services or an option to extend.
+- (a) Insert a provision substantially the same as the provision at 552.217-70, Evaluation of Options, in solicitations for the Special Order Program when the following conditions apply: - (1) The solicitation contains an option to extend the term of the contract; and - (2) The contract will be fixed price and contain an economic price adjustment clause. - (b) Insert a provision substantially the same as the provision at 552.217-71, Notice Regarding Option(s), in solicitations that include an option for increased quantities of supplies or services or an option clause to extendthe term of the contract.